joni7777/netcore-seed/README.md

 Using reflection:
 1. loads the EntryAssembly
 2. looks for Class with the name: `BpConfigureServices`
-3. look for A static public method: `ExtendConfigureServices`
+3. look for A static public method: `ExtendConfigureServices` AND OR `ExtendConfigure`
-4. invoke the method from before with the services collection If the class or the method are null it just continue
+4. invoke the method(s) from before with the default startup arguments (`IServiceCollection`, `IConfiguration` for `ExtendConfigureServices` and `IApplicationBuilder`, `IHostingEnvironment`, `IConfiguration` for `ExtendConfigure`)
+If the class or one of the methods are null it just skip the null class or method